sonykus/vagrant-chef-mongodb/README.md

 - Check out this git repo, just place it anywhere on your system, e.g. in your home directory:
 cd ~
 git clone git@github.com:sonykus/vagrant-chef-mongodb.git
-- CWD into the new directory created cd vagrant-chef-mongodb
+- CWD into the new directory created: cd vagrant-chef-mongodb
 - NOTE: If you're not yet familiar with Vagrant, this could be a good moment to take a quick look at the Vagrant documentation: https://docs.vagrantup.com/v2/